meolar/supertux-wiki/Ideas.md

 > "A while back I read somewhere here who you Dev people could not add more powers to Tux because then you could never tell what powers he would have when he got to a level thus making it harder for level writers.
-I was thinking that this was not true if you just make all these power ups have power downs for each one or for all or for some subsets.
+I was thinking that this was not true if you just make all these powerups have power downs for each one or for all or for some subsets.
 Thus a level could be made where the only way forward was to hit a power down.
 Thus the level maker would be in total contol of all of Tux's powers at any given place.
 Douglas E Knapp, Perspective Project MMORPG. (http://code.google.com/p/perspectiveproject)"